SB 2.4.8

 TRANSLATION

-O learned brahmana, the transcendental activities of the Lord are all wonderful, and they appear inconceivable because even great endeavors by many learned scholars have still proved insufficient for understanding them.
+O learned brahmana, the transcendental activities of the Lord are all wonderful, and they appear to be inconceivable because even great endeavors by many learned scholars have still proved to be insufficient.

 PURPORT

-The acts of the Supreme Lord, in the creation of just this one universe, appear inconceivably wonderful.
+The acts of the Supreme Lord, in the creation of just this one universe, appear to be inconceivably wonderful.
 And there are innumerable universes, and all of them aggregated together are known as the created material world.
 And this part of His creation is only a fractional portion of the complete creation.
-The material world stands as a part only (ekamsena sthito jagat [Bg.
-10.42]).
-Supposing that the material world is a display of one part of His energy, the remaining three parts consist of the vaikuntha jagat or spiritual world described in the Bhagavad-gita as mad-dhama or sanatana-dhama, or the eternal world.
+The material world stands as a part only (ekamsena sthito jagat).
+Supposing that the material world is a display of one part of His energy, the remaining three parts consist of the Vaikuntha-jagat or spiritual world described in the Bhagavad-gita as mad-dhama or sanatana-dhama, or the eternal world.
 We have marked in the previous verse that He creates and again winds up the creation.
-This action is applicable only in the material world because the other, greater part of His creation, namely the Vaikuntha world, is neither created nor annihilated; otherwise the Vaikuntha-dhama would not have been called eternal.
+This action is applicable in the material world only because the other greater part of His creation, namely the Vaikuntha world, is neither created nor annihilated; otherwise the Vaikuntha-dhama would not have been called eternal.
 The Lord exists with dhama; His eternal name, quality, pastimes, entourage and personality are all a display of His different energies and expansions.
 The Lord is called anadi, or having no creator, and adi, or the origin of all.
 We think in our own imperfect way that the Lord is also created, but the Vedanta informs us that He is not created.
-Rather, everything else is created by Him (narayanah paro 'vyaktat).
-Therefore, for the common man these are all very wonderful matters for consideration.
-Even for great scholars they are inconceivable, and thus such scholars present theories contradictory to one another.
-Even for the insignificant part of His creation, this particular universe, they have no complete information as to how far this limited space extends, or how many stars and planets are there, or the different conditions of those innumerable planets.
+Rather, everything else is created by Him (narayanaḥ paro 'vyaktat).
+Therefore for the common man these are all very wonderful matters for consideration.
+Even for the great scholars they are inconceivable, and thus such scholars present theories contradictory to one another.
+Even for the insignificant part of His creation, this particular universe, they have no complete information as to how far this limited space is extended, or how many stars and planets are there, or the different conditions of those innumerable planets.
 Modern scientists have insufficient knowledge of all this.
-Some of them assert that there are one hundred million planets scattered all over space.
-In a news release from Moscow dated 2/21/60, the following piece of knowledge was relayed:
+Some of them assert that there are 100,000,000 planets scattered all over space.
+In a news release from Moscow dated 21/2/60, the following piece of knowledge was relayed:

-"Russia's well-known professor of astronomy Boris Vorontsov-Veliaminov said that there must be an infinite number of planets in the universe inhabited by beings endowed with reason.
+"Russia's well-known professor of astronomy Boris Vorontsov-Velianino said that there must be an infinite number of planets in the universe inhabited by beings endowed with reason.

 "It could be that life similar to that on earth flourishes on such planets.